codeforpdx/opentransit-metrics/README.md

 #### Debugging the Flask app

 For developers using the VS Code editor, there is configuration that supports debugging Python code.
 To debug the Flask app, the `docker-compose.debug.yml` compose file is configured to listen on port `6789` before starting the app, while the debugger is attached via the "Python: Attach" configuration defined in [`.vscode/launch.json`](.vscode/launch.json).

-To debug using this configuration, run `docker compose -f docker-compose.debug.yml up` (add the `--build` option if the containers need to be built).
+To debug using this configuration, the debug compose file should be used along with the base compose config to start up the services.
+This can be done by listing the debug compose file explicitly along with the base config, for example, `docker compose -f docker-compose.yml -f docker-compose.debug.yml up` (add the `--build` option if the containers need to be built).
 Open the "Run and Debug" panel in the VS Code sidebar, then select and run the "Python: Attach" launch configuration.

-> **NOTE**: If running on a Mac with an ARM CPU (for example, an M1 or M2 processor), the `docker-compose.override.yml` file will need to be included as an additional file option: `docker compose -f docker-compose.debug.yml -f docker-compose.override.yml up`.
+> **NOTE**: If running on a Mac with an ARM CPU (for example, an M1 or M2 processor), the `docker-compose.override.yml` file will need to be included as an additional file option: `docker compose -f docker-compose.yml -f docker-compose.debug.yml -f docker-compose.override.yml up`.
 See [this article](https://pythonspeed.com/articles/docker-build-problems-mac/) for more details.

 #### Debugging Python command line scripts